-With recent figures from the REC showing that the recruitment industry is thriving, there’s never been a better time to go it alone and set up your own agency.
+With recent figures showing that the recruitment industry is thriving, there’s never been a better time to go it alone and set up your own agency.

 To be successful, you’ll need to convince clients that you’re the best when it comes to finding them the right candidates – having a strong brand behind you makes this infinitely easier.

 However, aside from some of the biggest agencies, branding is something that is largely ignored, neglected or mishandled within the recruitment world with new agencies’ brandings efforts often hasty and unclear.

 So how do you begin to create a successful recruitment brand?
 Here are 7 branding ideas that will help you.

 - Remember what makes up your brand:

 It’s difficult to fine-tune your brand if you’re not entirely sure what it is in the first place.

 Branding is much more than just a name, logo and tagline.
 It represents how people feel about your company and therefore warrants significant time and financial investment if you want it to add real value and a significant ROI.